subordinarycode/Icrawl/README.md

 # Discription
-Icrawl is a web scrapper/spider that used regex to look for spercific strings in the HTML of the website
+Icrawl is a web scrapper/spider that uses regex to look for spercific strings in the HTML of the website

 # Searches